Highlights. Most consumers (88%) only buy brands they trust.

 - Public relations requires the greatest amount of time when bringing a new brand to market, according to 22.7% of CMOs.

-- 25.6% of smaller companies find it difficult to launch new products or services that capture early share lead compared to 19.6% of larger companies.
+- 25.6% of smaller companies find it difficult to launch new products or services that capture an early market share lead, compared to 19.6% of larger companies.

 Brand Trademarks

-- The U.S. office received only 4.9% of the world’s trademark filings.
+- The U.S. office received 5.2% of the world’s trademark filings.

-- Trademarks need to be renewed after the first 5 years, 10 years, and every 10 years after that.
+- Trademarks need to be renewed after the first 5 years, 10 years, and every 10 years thereafter.

 - Brands can renew trademarks indefinitely but must prove continuous use in commerce.